tezos/tezos/docs/index.rst

 Tezos Alphanet is a test network for the Tezos blockchain with a faucet to obtain free tezzies (see :ref:`faucet`).
-It is updated and rebooted rarely and it is either running the same code as beta or the next version that will become beta in a few weeks.
+It is updated and rebooted rarely and it is running the same code as the Betanet.
 It is the reference network for developers wanting to test their software before going to beta and for users who want to familiarize themselves with Tezos before using their real tezzies.